 One year ago: Marinated eggplant salad

 Tweaked from The Smitten Kitchen Cookbook

 Yield: About 4 large servings

 - 500 grams pasta shells (about 1 lb.)

 - ½ cup 1% milk

 - 6 Tbsp unsalted butter

 - freshly ground black pepper, to taste

 - 1 cup shredded mozzarella cheese, divided

-1. In a large soup pot, cook pasta according to package directions.
-Add peas to the pot for the last 4 minutes of cooking time.
-Drain pasta and peas together and let them sit in the strainer while you prepare the alfredo sauce.
+1. In a large soup pot, cook the pasta and peas together according to the pasta’s package directions.
+Drain them together and let them sit in the strainer while you prepare the alfredo sauce.